4 Unique Northern California Parks for History Lovers

 Faithfully reconstructed buildings recall the once-thriving colony, including the stockade, a Russian chapel, a barracks, two blockhouses, and a windmill.
 The only surviving original structure, Rotchev House, was renovated in 1836 for the last manager of Fort Ross, Alexander Rotchev.

 The park museum offers details about the site's three main eras (Kashaya Indian, Russian, and Spanish rancho).
 Today, Fort Ross is a California Historical Landmark, a National Historic Landmark, and on the National Register of Historic Places.
+Make time on your trip to honor the Kashaya Pomo people and attend the Fort Ross Festival in July.

 Fort Ross State Historic Park 19005 Coast Highway One, Jenner, 707-847-3437